-The nationally significant sites could be managed for conservation and interpretation without direct NPS ownership.
+The historically significant sites could be managed for conservation and interpretation without direct NPS ownership.
 Major acquisition of land is not anticipated for any of the alternatives considered in this study.
 Most sites and trail right-of-ways would continue to be owned by their respective public and private owners.

-Alternatives D and E suggest that NPS should be authorized to acquire property should current landowners express interest in donating or selling their properties.
+Alternatives D and E propose that the NPS be authorized to acquire property should current landowners express interest in donating or selling their properties.
 Land acquisition costs, however, cannot be estimated without more specific proposals for acquisition of these properties.

-Development costs of new national park units vary widely, depending on existing conditions and facilities and the types of conditions and facilities and the types of conditions and facilities desired.
+Development costs of new national park units vary widely, depending on existing conditions and facilities and the types of conditions and facilities desired.
 New national park units frequently invest funds in inventorying and documenting the resources in the park, developing management or treatment plans for those resources, developing educational and interpretive materials, and developing or improving facilities for visitors and for park operations.
-The
+The NPS could share facilities with existing organizations or share costs for the adaptive reuse of existing structures.